mysql/mysql-utilities/doc/man/mysqldiff.rst

 NOTES
 -----

-The login user must have the appropriate permissions to read all databases and tables listed.
+The login user must have the appropriate read permissions for all objects to be compared.

-This utility currently compares the full CREATE statement for the objects.
-Future versions will have additional features to produce more detailed comparisons that can generate appropriate ALTER statements and have the capability to ignore naming differences.

-The SQL transformation feature has the following known limitations.
+The SQL transformation feature has the following known limitations:

 * Does not support tables with partition settings that change.
-When a table with partition changes is encountered, the utility will generate the ALTER TABLE statements for all other changes but will print a warning when partition changes are detected.
+When a table with partition changes is encountered, the utility generates the **ALTER TABLE** statements for all other changes but prints a warning when partition changes are detected.

 * If the transformation detects table options in the source table (specified with the :option:`--changes-for` option) that are not changed or do not exist in the target table, a warning is issued.

 * Rename for events is not supported.
-This is because mysqldiff compares objects by name.
-In this case, the event will be identified as needing to be added or a DROP EVENT statement will be generated depending on the direction of the diff.
+This is because **mysqldiff** compares objects by name.
+In this case, depending on the direction of the diff, the event is identified as needing to be added or a **DROP EVENT** statement is generated.

-* Changes in the definer clause for events is not supported.
+* Changes in the definer clause for events are not supported.

 * MySQL Cluster-specific SQL extensions are not supported.

 EXAMPLES
 --------

-To scan all of the tables in the employees database to see the possible redundant and duplicate indexes as well as the DROP statements for the indexes, use this command::
+To scan all tables in the employees database to see the possible redundant and duplicate indexes as well as the **DROP** statements for the indexes, use this command::

     $ mysqldiff --server1=root@localhost employees:emp1